 Asana has more task management options than Trello

-Although both Trello and Asana are good tools for task management, they are not suitable for the same types of projects.
+Although both Trello and Asana can cater to most of your task management needs, they are not suitable for the same types of projects.

 - Members,